Private Equity Firms, Funds, and Their Role in the Financial Crisis

 Multi-billion Dollar Deals That You Can't Even Invest In

 Private equity is private ownership, as opposed to stock ownership, of a company.
-The private equity investors can buy all or part of a private or public company.
-Private equity investors usually have a 5 to 10-year time horizon.
-They typically look for a $2.50 return for every dollar invested.
+Private equity investors can buy all or part of a private or public company, and they usually have a 5 to 10-year time horizon for which they want to keep their investment before selling.
+Private equity firms typically look for about a $2.50 return for every dollar invested.

-Since it has a longer time horizon than typical stock investors, private equity can be used to fund new technologies, make acquisitions, or strengthen a balance sheet and provide more working capital.
+Since private equity investments have a longer time horizon than typical stock investors, private equity can be used to fund new technologies, make acquisitions, or strengthen a balance sheet and provide more working capital.
 Private equity investors hope to beat the market in the long run by selling their ownership at a great profit either through an initial public offering or to a large public company.

 If all of a public company is bought, it results in a delisting of that company on the stock exchange.
 This is called "taking a company private."
 It's usually done to rescue a company whose stock prices are falling, giving it time to try growth strategies that the stock market may not like.
 That's because private equity investors are willing to wait longer to obtain a higher return, while stock market investors generally want a return that quarter if not sooner.

 Private Equity Firms

 These private stakes in a company are usually bought by private equity firms.
 Firms can keep the holdings, or sell these stakes to private investors, institutional investors (government and pension funds), and hedge funds.
 Private equity firms can either be privately held, or a public company listed on a stock exchange.

 The private equity business is dominated by well-capitalized investors who are looking for big deals.
 In fact, the top 10 firms own half of the worldwide private equity assets.
 Here's a list of the top 10 firms in 2017 and the amount of capital raised over a five-year period:

 - Neuberger Berman Group - $20.39 billion